-- (1) Represents availability prior to giving effect to borrowings outstanding under the PAA commercial paper program, which reduce available capacity under the facilities.
-There were no commercial paper borrowings outstanding as of June 30, 2020. - Available capacity under the PAA senior unsecured revolving credit facility and the PAA senior secured hedged inventory facility was reduced by outstanding letters of credit of \$95 million and \$17 million, respectively.
+(1) Represents availability prior to giving effect to borrowings outstanding under our commercial paper program, which reduce available capacity under the facilities.
+There were no commercial paper borrowings outstanding as of June 30, 2020.

-Current macroeconomic and geopolitical conditions including the collapse of oil prices driven by both the decrease in demand caused by the COVID-19 pandemic and excess supply has caused liquidity issues impacting many energy companies; however, we believe that we have, and will continue to have, the ability to access the PAA commercial paper program and credit facilities, which we use to meet our short-term cash needs.
+Current macroeconomic and geopolitical conditions including the collapse of oil prices driven by both the decrease in demand caused by the COVID-19 pandemic and excess supply has caused liquidity issues impacting many energy companies; however, we believe that we have, and will continue to have, the ability to access our commercial paper program and credit facilities, which we use to meet our short-term cash needs.
 We believe that our financial position remains strong and we have sufficient liquidity; however, extended disruptions in the financial markets and/or energy price volatility that adversely affect our business may have a materially adverse effect on our financial condition, results of operations or cash flows.
-In addition, usage of the PAA credit facilities, which provide the financial backstop for the PAA commercial paper program, is subject to ongoing compliance with covenants.
-As of June 30, 2020, PAA was in compliance with all such covenants.
+In addition, usage of our credit facilities, which provide the financial backstop for our commercial paper program, is subject to ongoing compliance with covenants.
+As of June 30, 2020, we were in compliance with all such covenants.
 Also, see Item 1A.
 "Risk Factors" included in our 2019 Annual Report on Form 10-K and Item 1A.
 "Risk Factors" in Part II of our Quarterly Report on Form 10-Q for the quarter ended March 31, 2020 for further discussion regarding such risks that may impact our liquidity and capital resources.